-We have issued the auditor's report presented below in compliance with legal and professional requirements subject to the conditions described in the enclosed "Engagement Terms, Liability and Conditions of Use."
+We have issued the auditor's report presented below in compliance with legal and professional requirements subject to the conditions described in the enclosed "Engagement Terms, Liability and Conditions of Use".

-If an electronic version of this document is used for disclosure in the Bundesanzeiger [German Federal Gazette], only the files containing the financial reporting and, in the case of a statutory audit, the audit opinion or the report thereon are intended for this purpose.
+If an electronic version of this document is used for disclosure in the Bundesanzeiger [German Federal Gazette], only the files containing the financial reporting and, in the case of a statutory audit, the auditor's report or the attestation report thereon are intended for this purpose.